 - They’re less likely to hold on to odor and other residue compared to plastic

 - Glass bottles will look clearer, cleaner, and also won’t affect the taste of any liquid that you put in them

 - You can also easily sanitize glass bottles by using a dishwasher or microwave.
 This is because glass can withstand high temperatures without it melting

 - You don’t have to worry about any harmful chemicals leaching out, which usually happens to plastic ones when exposed to heat

 - Glass baby bottles aren’t made out of typical glass that shatters easily.
 They’re very durable and you don’t have to worry about them breaking

 - More expensive

-- Not as easily accessible compared to plastic bottles
+- Not as easily accessible compared to plastic ones

-When you weigh the pros and cons, we still strongly recommend glass baby bottles over plastic ones.
+When you weigh the pros and cons, I still strongly recommend glass baby bottles over plastic ones.